MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/tcp-port-requirements.md

 ---
 # TCP port requirements in Orchestrator

-Communication between Orchestrator features on different computers occurs over TCP/IP.
+Communication between Orchestrator features on different computers, occurs over TCP/IP.
 If you have firewalls in your environment between these features, you must enable the ports indicated in the following table:

 | Source  | Targeted computer| Default port | Configurable | Notes |
 |-------|--------|-------|----|------|